sdx0112/Chinese-Topic-Modelling/README.md

 - For `GPT-4`,  I tested [zero-shot learning and few-shot learning](GPT-FewShot-Test.ipynb).
 The accuracy of zero-shot learning is `87.5%` and that of few-shot learning is `79.2%`.
 - For `ChatGLM2-6B`, I tested [zero-shot learning, few-shot learning](ChatGLM2_6B_zero_shot_vs_few_shot.ipynb), and [P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb).
 The accuracy of zero-shot learning is `12.5%` and that of few-shot learning is `8.3%`.
 The accuracy of P-tuning is `58.3%`, which is a significant improvement.
+The reason that the performance decreased from zero-shot learning to few-shot learning could be that the sample data is very small.

 Due to the quota limitation of OpenAI API, I can only produce a small sample set using [`GPT-4` model zero-shot learning](GPT-4%20Zero%20Shot%20Paragraph.ipynb).
-To classify the topic for entire dataset, [ChatGLM2 with P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb) is applied to the paragraph-level content `data/all_para.csv`.
+To classify the topic for entire dataset, [ChatGLM2 with P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb) is applied to the paragraph-level content `data/all_para.csv` and titles `data/title_topic.csv`.

+Sometimes LLMs do not follow the prompt to pick a topic from pre-defined list.
+In this task, we map the new topic to one of the pre-defined topics in the following steps:
+- Get the embeddings of the new topic and the pre-defined topics.
+- Find the pre-defined topic which has the most similar embeddings to the new topic.
+- If the highest similarity score is lower than the threshold, then drop this paragraph.
+This assumes all paragraphs do not talk about any new topic.
+For the case where some paragraph is talking about new topics, refer to [here](#4-what-about-new-topics).

+Titles also play an important role in topic identification.
+So the same approach for paragraphs also applies to titles.

-After the topic at paragraph-level and the topic for each title are generated, these topics are aggregated to document level.
+After [the topic at paragraph-level and the topic for each title are generated](Aggregate_Topic.ipynb), these topics are aggregated to document level.

 ## 3. Topic aggregation to document-level

+For each document / note, the topic is aggregated by the following steps:
+- Get the top 2 frequent topics from its paragraphs.
+- Include the topic obtained from the title.
+- Remove duplicates from the 3 topics produced above.

+The final output is saved to [`data/id_topics_all.csv`](Topic%20Aggregation%20Clean.ipynb).

 ## 4. What about new topics?